AI Workshop: learn to build apps with AI →

 }

-Basically we have a very easy way of handing feedback from the server action (in this case we assume it returns an object with a message string), and we have an easy way of handling the pending state, so we can disable the button while the action is running.
+Basically we have a very easy way of handling feedback from the server action (in this case we assume it returns an object with a message string), and we have an easy way of handling the pending state, so we can disable the button while the action is running.

 Stuff we didn’t implement before, but you can see how it’s quick to implement using useActionState.